wildfly-extras/wildfly-camel-book/features/context-deployments.md

 There are two ways to deploy a Camel Context to WildFly

-1. As a single XMl file with a predefined **-camel-context.xml** file suffix
+1. As a single XML file with a predefined **-camel-context.xml** file suffix
 2. As part of another WildFly supported deployment as **META-INF/jboss-camel-context.xml** file

 When deployed as XML file, you should see